haginot/awesome-automl-papers/README.md

     - We obtain scalability through stochastic gradient Hamiltonian Monte Carlo, whose robustness we improve via a scale adaptation.
 Experiments including multi-task Bayesian optimization with 21 tasks, parallel optimization of deep neural networks and deep reinforcement learning show the power and flexibility of this approach.
     - Author: @cs.uni-freiburg.de
   - 2016 | Scalable Hyperparameter Optimization with Products of Gaussian Process Experts | Nicolas Schilling, et al. | PKDD | [`PDF`](https://link.springer.com/chapter/10.1007/978-3-319-46128-1_3)
+    - However, in the light of large meta data sets, learning a single Gaussian process is not feasible as it involves inversion of a large kernel matrix.
+This directly limits their usefulness for hyperparameter optimization if large scale hyperparameter performances on past data sets are given.
+    - Thus, we propose a surrogate model that performs as well as the current state of the art, is scalable to large scale meta knowledge, does not include hyperparameters itself and finally is even very easy to parallelize.
+    - Authos: schilling@ismll.uni-hildesheim.de
   - 2016 | Taking the Human Out of the Loop: A Review of Bayesian Optimization | Bobak Shahriari, et al. | IEEE | [`PDF`](http://ieeexplore.ieee.org/document/7352306/)
   - 2016 | Towards Automatically-Tuned Neural Networks | Hector Mendoza, et al. | JMLR | [`PDF`](http://aad.informatik.uni-freiburg.de/papers/16-AUTOML-AutoNet.pdf)
   - 2016 | Two-Stage Transfer Surrogate Model for Automatic Hyperparameter Optimization | Martin Wistuba, et al. | PKDD | [`PDF`](https://link.springer.com/chapter/10.1007/978-3-319-46128-1_13)